orchestral/testbench/README.md

 Starting from Laravel 8, `Illuminate\Database\Eloquent\Factory` has been pushed to `laravel/legacy-factories` package in favor of class based Factories.

-As package developers, you have the options to either split the Laravel 8 from previous Laravel version or require `laravie/legacy-factories` to make release while supporting lower versions as well.
+As package developers, you have the options to either split the package version for Laravel 8 from previous Laravel version and use the new class based Factories or require `laravie/legacy-factories` to make release while supporting lower versions as well.
+In both cases the packages will needs to require PHP 7.3 and above.

+> **Note:** The minimum PHP requirements is due to `laravel/legacy-factories` depending on `illuminate/macroable`.

 In order to use legacy factories on packages development supporting Laravel 8 and below without splitting the release you can opt to use the following:

     composer require --dev "laravel/legacy-factories:^1.0.4"

-> **Note:** You will still needs to bump the minimum PHP to 7.3 since `laravel/legacy-factories` depends on `illuminate/macroable`.

 Next you need to ensure `orchestra/testbench` uses the minimum version supporting `laravel/legacy-factories` to avoid issues on CI environment (if you're running tests on each version of Laravel or using `--prefer-lowest`).